jerhon/kiosk-poller/README.md

 # Poller

-This is a project to build a basic polling application, to be used on a Raspberry PI as a fun PoC Kiosk application.
+This is a project to build a basic nameplate / polling application, to be used on a Raspberry PI as a fun PoC Kiosk application.

 ## Development server